janymuong/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 ## Corrective and Preventative Measures:
 This segment lists out suggested corrective measures, and preventative measures.
-The scipts with functionality described below could be wrapped within the container as part of the server dependencies for Apache.
+The scipts with functionality described below could be wrapped within the application dependencies (as part of the server dependencies for Apache) when creating the docker image.
 - Regularly audit and cleanse helper scripts to keep web server up with reboots and preserve settings.
 - Monitor connection activities and pool usage.
 - Create scripts to automatically thwart any abnormal port 80 connections.
-- Add monitoring on server memory to provide keep other services in check so that Apache has all optimization
+- Add monitoring on server memory to keep other services in check so that Apache has all optimization